EtainClub/blurt/doc/witnesses.md

 ## Witness Hardware

-As many of you are aware, the hardware spec needed for running a Steem witness has grown significantly over the years!
+As many of you are aware, the hardware spec needed for running a Steem/Hive witness has grown significantly over the years!

 [privex.io](https://privex.io) currently offers a highly optomized Hive witness setup that they call Node In A Box(TM).